-It is easy to get around Montreal on foot, and by public transit.
+It is easy to get around Montreal on foot and by public transit.
 Taxi cabs are also plentiful.
 We will mostly use our own feet!
-Wear comfortable shoes and be prepared to walk (rain or shine)!
-The metro-subway-will be used for longer trips if need be.
+Wear comfortable shoes and be prepared to walk (rain or shine).
+The metro-subway-will be used for longer trips.